peterdri/ece-communications-labs/_ece350/lab4/introduction.md

 ---
 layout: labitem
-title: Lab 4 #Used for header nav
+title: Lab 4 - PSK signals and FLEX Sync #Used for header nav
 firstHeading: Lab 4 - PSK signals and FLEX Sync
-permalink: /ece350/lab4/
+permalink: /ece350/lab4
 course: ece350
+next: /ece350/lab4/FSK-eye-diagram
 ---

 In this lab you will: